 Restart Racing are not new to touring car racing.
 They won another tin top championship as recent as 2022 with current driver Chris Smiley.
 The new BTCC outfit brought a two-car team straight to the 2024 grid.

-Returning for its second season of BTCC action, the Essex-based squad make the jump to race Hyundai i30 Ns after a technical partnership with EXCELR8 Motorsport has been formed.
-Retaining Chris Smiley and bringing in BTCC returnee Dan Lloyd gives the team two drivers with previous experience with the car as it looks to make the jump to more front running competition.
+Returning for its second season of BTCC action in 2025, the Norfolk-based squad made the jump to race Hyundai i30 Ns after a technical partnership with EXCELR8 Motorsport was formed.
+Retaining Chris Smiley and bringing in BTCC returnee and previous race winner, Dan Lloyd, gave the team two drivers with previous experience with the car as it looks to make the jump to more front-running competition.

 West Surrey Racing is a legendary race team with a history dating back to 1981.
 Team Principal Dick Bennetts was instrumental in the careers of a number of motorsport superstars, including Ayrton Senna.